nixos-asia/website/en/nixos-install-disko.md

 {#flakeify}
 ## Flakeify the configuration

-Before we can utilize the `disko` nixosModule, we need to convert our configuration to a flake.
+Before we can utilize `disko` in our generated configuration, we will [[configuration-as-flake|convert our configuration to a flake]].
 This is a simple process of adding a `flake.nix` file in `/mnt/etc/nixos`:

 ```bash
 # /mnt/etc/nixos/flake.nix